Lower back pain in women, treatment: Focus Physical✓

 Symptoms

-The symptomatology of lower back pain in women varies from dull discomfort in the lower back that intensifies before the menstrual cycle, to sharp pain during prolonged standing or carrying heavy loads.
+The symptomatology of lower back pain in women varies from dull discomfort in the lower back that intensifies before the menstrual cycle to sharp pain during prolonged standing or carrying heavy loads.
 Patients often describe a feeling of muscle fatigue along the spine that doesn't subside even after rest.
 The clinical picture is specific, as the pain often radiates from the lower back to the groin, hips, or pelvic region.

 The most common symptoms accompanying lower back pain in women include: